SebilleK/NihonSentenceJS/readme.md

 1. Get subtitle files in japanese for it
 2. Parse them all through this
-3. Analyze them (maybe with the help of some extension like Rikaikun for Chrome) and Create Vocabulary flashcards from it (with Anki, by hand, ...)
+3. Analyze them (maybe with the help of some extension like Rikaikun for Chrome), use them for sentence mining, create vocabulary flashcards from them (with Anki, by hand, ...)

+I suggest making an Anki deck with select vocabulary, and then:

 4. Study those flashcards
 5. Watch the series again

 This can be a great method for maximizing your comprehensible input while immersing with a series you like!

+Thank you for browsing.